freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1370.1

-View all the data in the `sounds`.
+View all the data in the `sounds` table.
 You should be able to see the "one-to-many" relationship better.
 One character has many sounds.

 #### HINTS